Office of Science and Technology Policy (OSTP), Executive Office of the President.

 vii.
 Develop public-private collaboration models to foster innovative and effective research that accelerates these efforts.

 All submissions, including attachments and other supporting materials, will become part of the public record and are subject to public disclosure.
 Responses to this RFI, without change, may be posted on a Federal website.
 Therefore, no business proprietary information, copyrighted information, or personally identifiable information should be submitted in response to this RFI.
-Please note that the U.S. Government will not pay for Start Printed Page 31934response preparation, or for the use of any information contained in the response.
+Please note that the U.S. Government will not pay for response preparation, or for the use of any information contained in the response.

 Questions To Inform Development of the National Research Strategy